rmsmportier/Python_Base/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:791cd66fd0
 ## Try Something New Take 3

 Take a look at the code entered in the script to the right.
-Try running it in the shell below.
+Try running it in the iPython shell.

 What type of error occurs?
 See if you can correct the error in the script.